 Getting tested for COVID‑19

-If your child is showing symptoms of COVID-19 or you think they may have been exposed, it's best to act cautiously to prevent the spread of COVID-19.
-A test can help you determine if your child has COVID-19, or if they have a different cause for their symptoms such as allergies.
-See tips to help a child prepare for a COVID-19 test.
+If your child is showing symptoms of COVID‑19 or you think they may have been exposed, it's best to act cautiously to prevent the spread of COVID‑19.
+A test can help you determine if your child has COVID‑19, or if they have a different cause for their symptoms such as allergies.
+Learn more about types of COVID‑19 tests for children, and see tips to help a child prepare for a COVID‑19 test.

 If your child's symptoms are not due to COVID‑19 and are allergy-related, your pediatrician can recommend more tips to help you manage their symptoms.
 There are also treatments your pediatrician or a specialist can recommend.